 Some of the links below are affiliate links, meaning, at no additional cost to you, we may make a commission if you click through and make a purchase.

 Jet ski or PWC GPS systems are a special breed, they aren’t your conventional GPS devices and they have to be able to stand some pretty demanding conditions.

 - Features: These devices come with all kinds of bells and whistles these days.
-Typically people want something that sets waypoints, saves locations, and maybe has a built in chartplotter.
-Anything more than that is icing on the cake.
+Typically people want something that sets waypoints, saves locations, and maybe has a built-in chartplotter.
+Anything more than that is the icing on the cake.

 - Usability: It’s important that a GPS is easy to use, and doesn’t take very long to learn how to operate.
 Learning how to use a new device can be frustrating, so the easier it is to operate, the better.
 This all comes down to the design of the user interface and this is typically what stands the great devices apart from the average.

 - Durability: If a GPS is being used on a jet ski, it’s more than likely going to get bumped around occasionally.
 Aside from being waterproof, a good GPS for a jet ski needs to be durable.
 This doesn’t mean it needs to be indestructible, just strong enough to handle average wear and tear.

 What’s the Best GPS for a Jet Ski?

 There are plenty of great marine GPS units, but the Garmin GPSMAP is one of the best options available.
 It’s affordable, durable, easy to use, and comes with all the standard features that people want.

 Garmin GPSMAP 64ST Review